nakhlarafi/coverage-report-gen/Readme.md

 ### Generate Test Cases:

 After setting up Randoop's environment, generating JUnit test cases can be done using this single command.
-Assuming your current working directory is the root directory of `Subject-PA2`, run:
+Assuming your current working directory is the root directory of `Sample`, run:

 ```bash
 java -classpath ${RANDOOP_JAR}:Sample/ randoop.main.Main gentests --testclass=math.Sort --time-limit=60 --junit-package-name=math --junit-output-dir=tests
 ```
+The tests can be found in the `tests` folder.

 #### Notes on the Randoop Parameters: